chryenix/streamdp-benchmark/README.md

 # Benchmarking the Utility of $w$-event Differential Privacy Mechanisms -- When Baselines Become Mighty Competitors
-This code corresponds to the paper:

-Schäler, Christine;  Hütter, Thomas;  Schäler, Martin: Benchmarking the utility of w-event differential privacy mechanisms : when baselines become mighty competitors.
+This code corresponds to the paper: Schäler, C., Hütter, T., & Schäler, M. (2023).
+Benchmarking the Utility of w-Event Differential Privacy Mechanisms-When Baselines Become Mighty Competitors.
+Proceedings of the VLDB Endowment, 16(8), 1830-1842.
-2022, KIT scientific working papers no. 194. (https://primo.bibliothek.kit.edu/permalink/f/coi3a3/KITSRC1813797854)

 ## Reproduce the experiments